Little Mantras & Ideas to Make Your Musician’s Life Easier

 - There’s 2 ways to invest:

 b.
-Using someone else’s cash (= leveraged): you can create much more profit and there’s far great tax benefits. (being able to deduct interest paid on the loan from your taxes).
+Using someone else’s cash (= leveraged): you can create much more profit and there are far great tax benefits. (being able to deduct interest paid on the loan from your taxes).

 - Leveraged investment will free up my cash and pump up my financial muscles.